Indonesia–Singapore relations: Security, counter terrorism and border

-On 3 October 2005, Prime Minister Lee Hsien Loong met Indonesian President Susilo Bambang Yudhoyono in Bali, just two days after the Bali bombings.
-They agreed to strengthen the fight against terrorism and also discussed cooperation in the fields of economy, trade, energy and investment.
+On 3 October 2005, Singaporean Prime Minister Lee Hsien Loong met Indonesian President Susilo Bambang Yudhoyono in Bali, just two days after the Bali bombings.
+They agreed to strengthen the fight against terrorism and also discussed cooperation in the fields of economy, trade, energy, and investment.

 Territorial and environment issues

 Relations with Indonesia are generally good, though current outstanding issues include the bans on the export of sand and granite, both of which Singapore's construction industry is reliant on.

 Singapore scarcity of land and spaces have led them to expand their island through land reclamations.
 The materials needed for reclamation, sands and granites, are mostly imported from Indonesia.
 The quarry of sands from Indonesian territories has raised concern over environmental issues.

 In August 2005, Singapore and Indonesia signed a Memorandum of Understanding to expand aviation rights between the two countries.

-In June 2013, Singapore suffers the haze coming from slash-and-burn practice to clear plantation lands in neighboring Riau, Sumatra, Indonesia.
+In June 2013, Singapore suffered from the haze coming from slash-and-burn practice to clear plantation lands in neighboring countries Riau, Sumatra, and Indonesia.
 The June 2013 haze hit the worst record, reaching the highest haze pollutant levels since 1997.
-The haze has prompted a health alert from the Singaporean government, angered Singaporean citizens and also caused some diplomatic tension as the Singaporean government protested Indonesia's tardiness at handling the issue and urged the Indonesian government to look for effective measures to mitigate the transboundary haze pollution occurrence.
+The haze prompted a health alert from the Singaporean government, angered Singaporean citizens, and also caused some diplomatic tension as the Singaporean government protested Indonesia's tardiness at handling the issue and urged the Indonesian government to look for effective measures to mitigate the transboundary haze pollution occurrence.

 In addition, there has also been differences between both countries on the administration of the Riau Islands Flight Information Region (FIR).
 Singapore has generally claimed that it controls the FIR based on an arrangement made by the International Civil Aviation Organization, and that it is a matter of aviation safety and efficiency.
 However, some past and present Indonesian officials have argued against Singapore's right to do so, and reasoned that the FIR is a critical determinant of Indonesia's air sovereignty and defense.

-In January 2022, the 5th Singapore-Indonesia Leader's Retreat held at Sanchaya Resort in Bintan saw the signing of three agreements addressing bilateral issues of FIR, defence cooperation and extradition of fugitives, that are important to both sides.
+In January 2022, the 5th Singapore–Indonesia Leader's Retreat held at Sanchaya Resort in Bintan saw the signing of three agreements addressing bilateral issues of FIR, defence cooperation, and extradition of fugitives, that are important to both sides.
 Under the agreement on airspace management, Singapore and Indonesia have agreed to realign the boundary between Jakarta Flight Information Region (FIR) and Singapore FIR.
 Indonesia will delegate to Singapore the provision of air navigation services in portions of the airspace within the realigned Jakarta FIR.
 This agreement will remain in force for 25 years and can be extended by mutual consent.
 Under the Defence Cooperation Agreement, Singapore and Indonesia will continue to strengthen defence partnerships and deepen cooperation in mutually beneficial areas.
 The agreement will be in force for 25 years.
 Under the Extradition Treaty, Singapore and Indonesia will grant extradition for a comprehensive list of extraditable offences covered by the treaty.
 The signing of agreements is seen to be a win-win outcome for both countries.